cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-select.md

 The `SELECT` list (between the key words `SELECT` and `FROM`) specifies expressions that form the output rows of the `SELECT` statement.
 The expressions can (and usually do) refer to columns computed in the `FROM` clause.

 An expression in the `SELECT` list can be a constant value, a column reference, an operator invocation, a function call, an aggregate expression, a window expression, a scalar subquery, and so on.
 A number of constructs can be classified as an expression but do not follow any general syntax rules.
 These generally have the semantics of a function or operator.
-For information about SQL value expressions and function calls, see Querying Data in the *Greenplum Database Administrator Guide*.
+For information about SQL value expressions and function calls, see Querying Data in the *Cloudberry Database Administrator Guide*.

 Just as in a table, every output column of a `SELECT` has a name.
 In a simple `SELECT` this name is just used to label the column for display, but when the `SELECT` is a sub-query of a larger query, the name is seen by the larger query as the column name of the virtual table produced by the sub-query.
 To specify the name to use for an output column, write `AS <output_name>` after the column's expression.
 (You can omit `AS`, but only if the desired output name does not match any SQL keyword.
 For protection against possible future keyword additions, you can always either write `AS` or double-quote the output name.)
-If you do not specify a column name, Greenplum Database chooses a name automatically.
+If you do not specify a column name, Cloudberry Database chooses a name automatically.
 If the column's expression is a simple column reference then the chosen name is the same as that column's name.
 In more complex cases, a function or type name may be used, or the system may fall back on a generated name such as `?column?` or `columnN`.

 An output column's name can be used to refer to the column's value in `ORDER BY` and `GROUP BY` clauses, but not in the `WHERE` or `HAVING` clauses; there you must specify the expression instead.

 Instead of an expression, you can specify `*` in the output list as a shorthand for all the columns of the selected rows.
 Also, you can specify `<table_name>.*` as a shorthand for the columns coming from just that table.
 In these cases it is not possible to specify new names with `AS`; the output column names will be the same as the table columns' names.

 According to the SQL standard, the expressions in the output list should be computed before applying `DISTINCT`, `ORDER BY`, or `LIMIT`.
 This is obviously necessary when using `DISTINCT`, since otherwise it's not clear what values are being made distinct.
 However, in many cases it is convenient if output expressions are computed after `ORDER BY` and `LIMIT`; particularly if the output list contains any volatile or expensive functions.
 With that behavior, the order of function evaluations is more intuitive and there will not be evaluations corresponding to rows that never appear in the output.
-Greenplum Database effectively evaluates output expressions after sorting and limiting, so long as those expressions are not referenced in `DISTINCT`, `ORDER BY`, or `GROUP BY`.
+Cloudberry Database effectively evaluates output expressions after sorting and limiting, so long as those expressions are not referenced in `DISTINCT`, `ORDER BY`, or `GROUP BY`.
 (As a counterexample, `SELECT f(x) FROM tab ORDER BY 1` clearly must evaluate `f(x)` before sorting.)
 Output expressions that contain set-returning functions are effectively evaluated after sorting and before limiting, so that `LIMIT` will act to cut off the output from a set-returning function.

-> **Note** Greenplum Database versions prior to 7 did not provide any guarantees about the timing of evaluation of output expressions versus sorting and limiting; it depended on the form of the chosen query plan.
+> **Note** Cloudberry Database versions prior to 7 did not provide any guarantees about the timing of evaluation of output expressions versus sorting and limiting; it depended on the form of the chosen query plan.

 ### The DISTINCT Clause